 There is not a production sticker inside my Golden Tsubasa but I assume it was some time in 1995 or perhaps slightly before.

 The 2-Speed Tsubasa was exported under the Tomica World range as item 7464 "Bullet" in the red style of Tomica World boxes.
 Its production is identical to period Japanese market Tsubasas and the only real distinguishing thing would be the box.
-Entering production in late 1997, I believe all of these Tsubasas would have had the connection parts feature.
+The Bullet is listed as new in the 1999-2000 catalogue and would have all been of the connection-capable type.